Shingyx/Bixlight/README.md

 Actually, it's just because I'm too cheap to pay the registration fee for the Play Store.

 See my other project to find out how I set up Travis to create signed APKs as GitHub releases: https://github.com/Shingyx/travis-signed-apk-release-example

+## Thanks
+Thanks to [Dantee296](https://github.com/Dantee296) for providing the fix for the AQG5 update.